airtai/faststream/docs/docs/en/getting-started/asgi.md

     ```shell
     faststream run main:app --host 0.0.0.0 --port 8000 --workers 4
     ```
-    This possibility builded on gunicorn + uvicorn, you need install them to run FastStream ASGI app via CLI.
+    This possibility built on gunicorn + uvicorn, you need install them to run FastStream ASGI app via CLI.
     We send all args directly to gunicorn, you can learn more about it [here](https://github.com/benoitc/gunicorn/blob/master/examples/example_config.py).

 ## Other ASGI Compatibility